Rushcliffe Country Park: Recreation

 A play area for children was built in 1996 at a cost of £180,000 and now has over twenty pieces of play equipment including two items of play equipment designed for disabled visitors, specifically a swing and roundabout which have been designed in conjunction with carers and professionals and include full body support and removable harnesses.

 The whole play area underwent a £60,000 refurbishment in spring 2008 which added extra equipment for children whatever their needs.

-A skateboard ramp was built in 2000 due to the enthusiasm of local teenagers who raised funds for its construction and there is a small refreshment stand close by along with public toilets.
+A skateboard ramp was built in 2000 due to the enthusiasm of local teenagers who raised funds for its construction.
+There is a small refreshment stand close by, along with public toilets.

-There is a man made lake fed from a culvert (Gibsons Dyke) with reed beds covering two hectares, which serve as an important habitat for many species of birds and insect life.
+There is a man-made lake fed from a culvert (Gibsons Dyke) with reed beds covering two hectares, which serve as an important habitat for many species of birds and insect life.
 The park is an ideal place to spot wildlife in a natural habitat.

 The park hosts several annual events, including a kite festival (which also boasts vintage fairground rides, farmers market and craft fair) and an annual 10k charity race including a 2k fun run.

 In March 2009, the nominated 10k charity race was in aid of Cerebral Palsy Sport.

 In spring 2008 work began on a 4-cross cycle track which opened in May The track has been designed by Council engineers and members of the Free Riders 4-cross club and was partly funded by a £20,000 grant.

 A series of obstacles have been developed on a hillside including table tops, ski jumps, drop offs and double / triple jumps which will be to competition standards.
 It is intended that the track will be used for competitions, race meetings, daytime and evening school sessions as well as for public use.
 It will be one of only eight tracks based in the United Kingdom.